Clemapfel/jluna/docs/manual.md

 ### Executing Julia Code in Module Scope

 So far, we have used `Main.safe_eval`, which evaluates its argument in `Main` scope, similarly to how any code entered into the REPL would be evaluated.
-Sometimes this may not be desired.
+Sometimes, this may not be desired.
 Consider the following example:

 ```cpp
 Main.safe_eval(R"(